Originally posted April 2018, updated July 2020.

 What’s a simple syrup?

-You can flavor it any way you want really, and then use it to brush on top of your cake layers to keep them moist (sorry).
+You can flavor it any way you want really, and then use it to brush it or drizzle it on top of your cakes to keep them moist.

 Plus it adds another subtle layer of flavor.